V1929/Salary-Dashboard/README.md

 ![Alt text](media/Drop_Down.gif)

 In the above demonstration, and the code below, to highligh the role selected, I utilized the same query.
-Simply changing the absolute reference of cell D2 from not equal, (<>), to equal ( = ), highlights the selected role.
+Simply changing the absolute reference of, in this example, cell D2 from not equal, (<>), to equal ( = ), highlights the selected role.

 ![Alt text](media/Median_Bar_Highlight1.png)